gisborne/gisborne.me/_posts/2025-04-16-programming-in-the-age-of-abundance.md

 We've already seen a fair amount of this.
 Uber and AirBnB are reinventions of old markets using technology.
 There will of course be much more of this.

 Perhaps that much is obvious.
-A brief excursion into the theory of the firm might add some depth to this observation.
+Still, a brief excursion into the theory of the firm might add some depth to this observation.

 In the theory of the firm, the firm exists to reduce the costs of coordination.
-There is a reson we don't build our cars by bidding every hour for a supply of labour.
+There is a reason we don't build our cars by bidding every hour for a supply of labour.
 Rather, we build domains of extra-market cooperation by longer term contract such as employment.
 Our economy is in fact various semi-authoritarian domains that use markets as a coordination mechanism wherever that is cheaper.

 AI affects will move these market boundaries in two ways: